YottaDB/YDBDoc/ProgGuide/langfeat.rst

 * The name specifies a particular array.
 * The optional expressions specify the subscripts and must be enclosed in parentheses and separated by commas (,).

 The body of the M standard places no restrictions on variable names.
 However, the portability section of the standard does suggest limits on the length of an individual subscript expression, and on the total length of a variable name.
 The measurement for the length of names includes the length of the global variable name itself, the sum of the lengths of all the evaluated subscripts, and an allowance for an overhead of two (2) times the number of subscripts.
 The total must not exceed 237.
-For globals, YottaDB/GT.M permits this total to be modified with GDE up to 255.
-For locals, YottaDB/GT.M limits the length of individual subscripts to the maximum string length of 32,767.
-YottaDB/GT.M restricts the number of subscripts for local or global variables to 31.
+For globals, YottaDB permits this total to be modified with GDE up to 255.
+For locals, YottaDB limits the length of individual subscripts to the maximum string length of 32,767.
+YottaDB restricts the number of subscripts for local or global variables to 31.

 ++++++++++++++++++++++++++
 M Collation Sequences
 ++++++++++++++++++++++++++

 M collates all canonic numeric subscripts ahead of all string subscripts, including strings such as those with leading zeros that represent non-canonic numbers.
 Numeric subscripts collate from negative to positive in value order.
 String subscripts collate in ASCII sequence.
-In addition, YottaDB/GT.M allows the empty string subscript in most contexts, (the null, or empty, string collates ahead of all canonic numeric subscripts).
+In addition, YottaDB allows the empty string subscript in most contexts (the null, or empty, string collates ahead of all canonic numeric subscripts).

-YottaDB/GT.M allows definition of alternative collation sequences.
-For complete information on enabling this functionality, See Chapter 12: “Internationalization”.
+YottaDB allows definition of alternative collation sequences.
+For complete information on enabling this functionality, See `Chapter 12: “Internationalization” <https://docs.yottadb.com/ProgrammersGuide/internatn.html>`_.

 +++++++++++++++++++++++++
 Local Variables